kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

     port: "6443"
 ```

-> - Note we are using the public LB directly instead of an Internal LB due to the Azure [Load Balancer limits](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-troubleshoot#cause-4-accessing-the-internal-load-balancer-frontend-from-the-participating-load-balancer-backend-pool-vm).
+> - Note we are using the public load balancer directly instead of an internal load balancer due to the Azure [Load Balancer limits](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-troubleshoot#cause-4-accessing-the-internal-load-balancer-frontend-from-the-participating-load-balancer-backend-pool-vm).

 ### Persistent Storage Plugin Configuration